clarin-eric/VirtualCollectionRegistry/README.md

 ## Development

+### Servlet Container

+#### Tomcat

+Apache tomcat 8+ is the prefered servlet container.
+The mysl jdbc driver must be provided in the tomcat libs directory.

 ### MySQL

 A running MySQL server is required.
 By using docker this is trivial to run for development purposes.